B1rtek/Genius/README.md

 console, `Genius-cli`.

 To use Genius, you'll need a word list.
 The better the word list you choose, the better will the Genius work.
-You can use [this one](https://github.com/dwyl/english-words/blob/master/words_alpha.txt) for example, but it contains a lot of garbage words like 'aam' or 'abama' and many more that are not accepted, I used it because it's the longest reasonable one.
+You can use [this one](https://raw.githubusercontent.com/Taking1n1/PyLex/master/resources/words2.txt) for example, it contains probably everythin that Wordle and hellowordl is able to come up with.
 To use it, just put it in the `dictionaries` folder or name it `words.txt` and place in the same directory as Genius.

 ### The GUI Version